121 Presidents Drive

 Business School Overview

-The Isenberg School of Management at University of Massachusetts--Amherst offers graduate programs in these departments and concentrations: accounting, entrepreneurship, finance, general management, health care administration, hotel administration, human resources management, leadership, manufacturing and technology management, marketing, not-for-profit management, production/operations management, organizational behavior, public administration, public policy, sports business, supply chain management/logistics, and technology.
-Its tuition is full-time: $2,640 per year (in-state); full-time: $9,937 per year (out-of-state); part-time: $667 per credit (in-state); and part-time: $667 per credit (out-of-state).
-At graduation, 55.0 percent of graduates of the full-time program are employed.
+The Isenberg School of Management at University of Massachusetts--Amherst offers these departments and concentrations: accounting, entrepreneurship, finance, general management, health care administration, hotel administration, human resources management, leadership, manufacturing and technology management, marketing, management information systems, production/operations management, organizational behavior, public administration, public policy, sports business, and supply chain management/logistics.
+Its tuition is full-time: $2,640 per year (in-state); full-time: $9,937 per year (out-of-state); part-time: $825 per credit (in-state); and part-time: $825 per credit (out-of-state).

 The University of Massachusetts—Amherst’s Isenberg School of Management offers M.B.A. students the option of taking courses in person, online, or both.
 The full-time program in Amherst mixes general business courses and focused electives into a two year program.
 Online course grant students the flexibility to pursue their M.B.A. without relocating or taking time off from their careers.

 For students looking for balance between flexibility and face time can enroll in Isenberg’s blended program, which mixes online courses with in-person classes administered at satellite campuses in Holyoke, Shrewsbury, or Pittsfield, Mass.
 Students enrolled in the online and blended programs can work at their own pace provided they complete their M.B.A. in four years.
 Isenberg School of Management students can also pursue a dual degree, combining their M.B.A. with and M.S. in Sports Management, Public Policy and Administration, or Engineering.